rememberSoftwares/yacana/README.md

 agent1.history.load_check_point(checkpoint_id)
 ```

 ℹ️ Note that nothing prevents you from making a snapshot before rolling back to a previous save.
-This way you could return... to the future. ^^
+This way you could go back... to the future. ^^
 Are you okay Marty?

 Let's take a concrete example.
-You have a pastry website that generates pastry recipes (using real data from a tool would be better, continue the tutorial).
+You have a pastry website that generates pastry recipes.
 The flow will look like this:
 1. Propose 5 pastry names ;
 2. Create a checkpoint ;
 3. The user chooses one of the pastries ;
 4. We show the associated calories of the selected pastry ;
 5. If the user is okay with it we end the program ;
-6. If the user is not okay with the calorie count we load back the checkpoint and propose to choose from the the list again ;
+6. If the user is not okay with the calorie count we go back to the checkpoint and propose to choose from the the list again ;
 7. Repeat until satisfied ;
 8. We'll show the final agent's History and make sure that it ONLY stored the selected pastry ;

 With a bit of color, it would look like this:

 ![pastry1B](https://github.com/user-attachments/assets/3a4952aa-18f3-4b6d-93c1-85b909cf24f4)